Russ Harvey Consulting - Computer and Internet Services

 You can place inline CSS at the top of a page for CSS elements not required elsewhere on the site.

-You can make one change to the CSS to alter the look of an HTML element throughout your site.
+One change to the CSS can alter the look of any HTML element throughout your entire site.

 Site Layout Depends Mostly on CSS

-I recommend that you link to a single external css file for the entire site.
+I recommend linking to a single external css file for the entire site.
 This way you can change the look of an entire site by changing a few characteristics in a single file.
 This site uses a different style sheet for my personal pages because it has a different look and feel.
+A couple of pages have specific css embedded at the top of the page for styles not used elsewhere on the site.

 HTML5 & CSS